jsy5484/Computation_Macro/Stochastic_growth/readme.md

-# Codes for solving a determinastic growth model
+# Codes for solving a stochastic growth model

    Written by Seungyoon Jeong (jeong299@umn.edu)